amita-kapoor/Behavioural-Cloning-SDC/writeup_report.md

 The model consists of 5 convolutional layers, the first three have kernel size of ```5 x 5``` ensuring a wider look into the input image, and 24, 36, and 48 filters respectively.
 The last two convolutional layers have the kernel size ```3 x 3``` and 64 filters each.
 All the convolutional layers use **Elu** activation function to ensure non-linearity.
 The output of the last convolutional layer is Flattened.
 Next we add fully connected layes to perform the task of regression based on the features extracted by convolutional layers.
 There are four fully connected layers with neurons 100, 50 10 and 1 respectively.

-I also hard wired both Cropping (model.py line ) and Normalization (model.py line) in my model so that the process can make use of the GPU speed.
+I also hard wired both Cropping (model.py line 107) and Normalization (model.py line 110) in my model so that the process can make use of the GPU speed.

 The complete model is defined in the model.py file in lines 104-131.